If you need a more accessible version of this website, click this button on the right.Switch to Accessible Site

 Blog

-If you are dealing with pain in your feet and ankles, you may want to seek help from a podiatrist.
-Feel free to contact Howard Waxman, DPM from Pleasant Valley Podiatry.
+Proper foot care is something many older adults forget to consider.
+If you have any concerns about your feet and ankles, contact Howard Waxman, DPM from Pleasant Valley Podiatry.
 Our doctor can provide the care you need to keep you pain-free and on your feet.

 If you have any questions please feel free to contact one of our offices located in Willoughby Hills and Broadview Heights, OH .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.